 San Joaquin County boasts several opportunities for higher education.
 We are home to the Tigers of the University of the Pacific (one of the oldest private institutions on the west coast), Humphrey’s School of Business and Law, San Joaquin Delta College, and California State University Stanislaus, Stockton Campus.
 There are also a considerable number of trade schools throughout the county.

 San Joaquin County is one of the most agriculturally rich regions in California.
-Consistently, San Joaquin County leads the state in the production value of apples, asparagus, cherries, grain corn and walnuts.
-In 2013, our gross value of economic activity attributable to agricultural production was estimated at ,976,000,000.
+Traditionally, San Joaquin County has consistently led the state in the production value of many crops.
+In 2019, our gross value of economic activity attributable to agricultural production was estimated at $2,617,815,000.
 You’ll want to stop at one of our many roadside fruit stands to enjoy fresh produce from a local farm.
 Our county has also become known as one of California's leading premium wine districts.
 You can find wineries located from Tracy to Lodi, which has made us a popular destination for tourism.

 As you can see, there is much to do in San Joaquin County.
 You are sure to find it a desirable place to live, work, play, and raise a family.